browserengineering/book/book/visual-effects.md

 But importantly, the text isn't orange-gray: even though the text is partially transparent, none of the orange shines through.
 That's because the order matters.
-First, the text is blended with the background; since the text is opaque, its pixels are black, while the rest of the background is orange.
+First, the text is blended with the background; since the text is opaque, its blended pixels are black and overwrite the orange background.
 Then, this black-and-orange is blended with the white background.
 Doing the operations in a different order would lead to dark-orange or black text.

-To handle this properly, computers apply blending not to individual shapes but to a tree of [*stacking contexts*][stacking-context].
+To handle this properly, browsers apply blending not to individual shapes but to a tree of [*stacking contexts*][stacking-context].
 Each stacking context is rastered into a single 2D array of pixels and then blended into its parent stacking context.
 Note that to raster a